zajayoma2030-glitch/Mathematical-Calculator/README.md

    we take into account that programming is not only about making sure the code works properly but also recognizing the privacy and security.
+   We made sure that no personal/private information shall be given by the user and that no information is permanently stored in the program.

 ## References:
     Amit Thinks.
 (2022, August 12).
 Python Math Module Functions -       Examples (sqrt, ceil, floor,         pow, fabs, sin, cos, cos, tan,